Teaching

 The sessions have been pretty well perfect for me.
 I have thoroughly enjoyed the stimulation and challenge.
 The balance of looking at other published work and having a go at an exercise worked very well, and hearing from the other participants was really great fun.
 Iain, participant

 Sophie’s creative writing sessions are always fun, friendly and very well structured.
 Participants always gain in confidence with their writing and take away lots of ideas and inspiration after attending one of her sessions.
-Stephanie Hogan, Neighbourhood Librarian, Tameside Libraries
+Stephanie Hogan, Neighbourhood Librarian, Tameside Libraries and Culture

 Mossley Writers